meiji163/meiji163.github.io/content/post/ecc.md

 _So then polynomial multiplication also defines multiplication of vectors?_

 Not quite.
 The trouble is when you multiply two polynomials, the degree of the product polynomial is can grow without bound!
-That's not good if we want to the vector size to be fixed.
+That's not good if we want the vector size to be fixed.

 This is where we take inspiration from the integers mod \\(p\\).
 In that case, whenever we get a result bigger than \\(p\\), we divide it by \\(p\\) and use the remainder instead.